seanstark/logstash-output-azureblob/README.md

 ## Disclaimers

 I am not a Ruby developer and may not be able to respond efficently to issues or bugs.
-Please take this into consideration when using this out plugin
+Please take this into consideration when using this plugin

 ## Example Configuration
 ```